dsanz/liferaty-docker-images-support-demo/multi-container/03_replicated_liferay+mysql+elasticsearch-6/readme.md

 ## Requirements
 * Define replicas for the liferay service
 * Do not replicate container configuration for each liferay node
-* Allow replicas to form a liferay cluster
+* Allow replicas to form a liferay cluster (JDBC_ping)
 * Run this in docker-compose and docker swarm
+* Automate the operations to start/stop/scale the app, both for docker-compose and docker swarm

 ## Takeaways
 To form a Liferay cluster in the docker way, we need several _services_ running the liferay container to communicate each other.
 Ideally, the liferay service should be defined once, then _scaled_.